pavelsolis/Replication-Folder/README.md

 $ git clone <URL>	# Use the http address you just copied
 ```

 A new folder with the name of the new repository will be created under the folder GitHub/Book.
 Update the *.gitignore* file in GitHub.com including extensions for Excel, Matlab, Stata, R, Python, Shell and Lyx.
-Copy and paste the contents of the Ch_Skeleton folder into the new repository.
+Copy and paste the contents of the Replication-Folder into the new repository. **Note**: Git does not include empty folders in updates (in `commit` or `push` commands) to remote repositories like GitHub.
+To make Git to recognize such folders, the non-official convention is to put a *.gitkeep* file in them.
+For this, use `cd` to move to the empty folder and type `touch .gitkeep`.

 Use the following commands in the terminal to update the local and remote repositories: `cd`, `add`, `commit`, `pull`, `push`.
 Follow the branching model below.

 ### Daily Workflow: Status, Add, Commit and Push